What’s the maximum group size?

 - Other items you might want to consider include: iPod, photo & video camera, books you want to read.

 - A bottle of your favourite duty free spirits or wines.
-Local beer is provided, limited to 3 beers per person per day, extras can be purchased on-board at local prices.
+Local beer is provided, limited to 3 beers per person per day, extras can be purchased before boarding the boat at self cost.
+Just let Heri know upon pick up at the airport.

 - A small first aid kit is also recommended, along with sufficient supplies of any prescribed medicines you take.